MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 In Remote Assist HoloLens, go to **Settings**, and then find the version number in the **About** section.

-### What languages is Dynamics 365 Remote Assist HoloLens available in?
+### What languages is Remote Assist HoloLens available in?

 At this time, Remote Assist on HoloLens is available in: